Home

 Finding the Perfect Compact Fridge for Your Dorm Room

-Typically they’re often just big enough to hold a few snacks (and leftover pizza) and a few cans of soda (and more than likely beer – sorry Mom and Dad!).
+Typically these refrigerators are just big enough to hold a few snacks (and leftover pizza) and a few cans of soda (and more than likely beer – sorry Mom and Dad!).

-Students are often presented the opportunity to rent an undercounter refrigerator upon entering the dorm.
-But when comparing the cost of one of these refrigerators to the average monthly cost of renting them for anywhere from one to four years, it seems much more logical to buy one on your own.
+Students are often presented the opportunity to rent a refrigerator at the beginning of the year.
+But in comparing the costs of purchasing vs renting for 1 to 4 years, it seems much more logical to buy.
 (More money for beer…er, uh, we mean school books.)

 1. How much space do you have in your dorm room?